• Recipes

 • salted butter - your butter should be room temperature, but not too soft.
 If your kitchen is excessively hot or cool, you may want to check the temperature of your butter with a meat thermometer.
 It should be around 70 degrees Fahrenheit.
 You can also use unsalted butter -- just add ½ teaspoon of salt to the dry ingredients.

-• eggs - make sure your eggs are room temperature so that they don't harden the butter when they're mixed in.
+• eggs - make sure your eggs are at room temperature so that they don't harden the butter when you add them in.
 To bring them to temperature quickly, you can place them in a bowl of lukewarm water for 15 minutes.

 • vanilla extract - for the best flavor, I like to use pure vanilla extract.
 Or you can make your own!